-In 1933, The New School gave a home to the University in Exile, a refuge for German scholars fleeing persecution by the Nazis.
+In 1933, The New School gave a home to the University in Exile, a refuge for scholars fleeing persecution by the Nazis.
 In 1934, The New School incorporated this community as a graduate school of political and social science.
-In recognition of the graduate faculty's unparalleled contribution to social science discourse, the division retains the name of The New School for Social Research.
-Opportunities abound for graduate students to cross disciplinary boundaries and collaborate with social scientists, humanists, designers, and artists in other divisions of the university.
-The New School for Social Research addresses the most relevant political, cultural, and economic concerns of the day while fostering the highest standards of scholarly inquiry.
+Today's graduate students enjoy opportunities to cross disciplinary boundaries and collaborate with scholars, designers, and artists in other divisions of the university.
+The New School for Social www.newschool.edu/parsons

+Research addresses the most urgent political, cultural, and economic concerns of the day and uphold the highest standards of critical inquiry.